loyjoy/academy/tracking_integration/google_tag_manager/google_tag_manager.md

-# Integrate data from your LoyJoy chat into your tracking solution
+# Integrate data from your LoyJoy chat into Google Tag Manager

 With a LoyJoy chat on your site you can connect with your customers in a great way.
 You can watch how your customers use the chat in the LoyJoy backend.
 You can also extract a lot of data from LoyJoy and integrate it directly into your own website tracking solution to collect all analytics data in one place.

-## Connect LoyJoy in JavaScript to Google Tag Manager
+## How to connect LoyJoy to Google Tag Manager

 The tracking integration is based on the LoyJoy JavaScript API.
 Using the following code to integrate a LoyJoy chat in your site, LoyJoy events can be pushed to an existing Google Tag Manager data layer: